Mitch Hoopes

-Mitchell Kent Hoopes (July 8, 1953 – August 11, 2020) was an American football punter in the National Football League (NFL) for the Dallas Cowboys, San Diego Chargers, Houston Oilers, Detroit Lions and Philadelphia Eagles.
+Mitchell Kent Hoopes (July 8, 1953 – August 11, 2020) was an American professional football punter in the National Football League (NFL) for the Dallas Cowboys, San Diego Chargers, Houston Oilers, Detroit Lions and Philadelphia Eagles.
 He also was a member of the Boston Breakers in the United States Football League (USFL).
 He played college football at the University of Arizona.